Canon T5i vs Leica TL

 |17.||Leica T||Y||stereo / mono||-||-||-||2.0||Y||-||-|

 It is notable that the T5i has a microphone port, which is missing on the TL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T5i and the TL have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the TL have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the TL was followed by the Leica TL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Leica TL Manual.
+Further information on the features and operation of the T5i and TL can be found, respectively, in the Canon T5i Manual (free pdf) or the online Leica TL Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5i and the Leica TL?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.